michaelroth1/Examples.Geometry/SOLID.md

 It should not fulfill excessive functionality.

 **Violation:**
-Whenever a component has excessive functionality
+Whenever a component has an excessive functionality

 ## Open-Closed Principle
 Components/classes should be open